 Employing a student intern from the Youth Law Academy (YLA) program at Oakland-based advocacy organization Centro Legal de la Raza has become a summertime tradition for Boxer & Gerson.
-The firm’s eighth consecutive year of participating in the program saw them play host to Oakland native Cecilia Almaraz, who shortly after completing her internship under the supervision of Boxer & Gerson Partner Maria Sager began making plans to return for her sophomore year at UC Berkeley.
+The firm’s eighth consecutive year of participating in the program saw them play host to Oakland native Cecilia Almaraz, who shortly after completing her internship under the supervision of Boxer & Gerson Partner Maria Grasso began making plans to return for her sophomore year at UC Berkeley.

 Although she is pursuing a degree there in social welfare with a minor in education, there is no doubt in Almaraz’s mind that she will become an attorney.
 It’s a career goal she says she stated quite clearly to her parents when still a young child, and her parents were not surprised.
 “They said I always wanted to prove my point,” Almaraz confides.